SocraticBliss/ps4_module_loader/README.md

 # IDA 7.0 - 7.2
 1) Extract the **IDA70-72.zip** directory into your IDA directory (overwite the files when prompted)

-# IDA 7.5-7.7 (Requires Python 3.9)
+# IDA 7.5 - 7.7 (Requires Python 3.9)
 1) Extract the **IDA75.zip** directory into your IDA directory (overwite the files when prompted)

-# IDA 8.3
+# IDA 8.3 (Requires Python 3.10) Thanks janisslsm !!
+1) Extract the **IDA83.zip** directory into your IDA directory (overwrite the files when prompted)

+# IDA 9.0
-1) I will eventually make a zip, just copy ps4_module.py and aerolib.csv to your loaders directory
+1) Just copy ps4_module.py and aerolib.csv to your loaders directory until I get the time to work on a modified IDAPython... or if janisslsm beats me to it :)

 # Usage
 1) Load a PS4 Module file (.prx, .sprx, .elf, .self)